BarthPaleologue/Blog/content/posts/procedural-space-stations-3/index.md

 We will consider a population of 300,000 people.
 Still according to https://www.fao.org/4/t0207e/T0207E04.htm#4.%20Nutritive%20value, the yield of rice is `49,000 kcal/ha/day`.

 Putting all of this together, we get about `4,000 ha` necessary: `40 km²` or `400,000 m²` depending on your unit of choice.
 If this is too much for you, we can simply stack hydroponic layers on top of each other (like 50 for example), putting us under a single square meter!

+This work is very exploratory so you should take it with a grain of salt.
+I am a computer scientist and not a farmer, so my knowledge on the subject is quite limited.

+I still think it gives a reasonable order of magnitude for what it takes to sustain a population in space.